advanced-security/advanced-security-material/troubleshooting/codeql-builds/compiled-languages-csharp.md

 ### DotNet (.NET standard / core / )
-Using `dotnet` is best documented at: https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-net
+Using `dotnet` is best documented at: https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-net.
+The [actions/setup-dotnet](https://github.com/actions/setup-dotnet) action can assist in configuring proper build tools.

 ### .NET Framework Manual Build Steps on Windows Runners
 NOTE: if you require windows OS to build, ensure you are using a windows runner.